cipher-attack/cipher_studio/README.md

     ```

 3.  **Deploy**
-    *   Just push to Vercel or Netlify.
+    * Push to Vercel/Netlify.
-    *   **Note:** You can enter your Gemini API Key directly in the app sidebar (recommended for security), OR set it as an Environment Variable `VITE_API_KEY` in your hosting dashboard.
+    * You can either set your `VITE_API_KEY` in the dashboard or enter it manually in the app sidebar for better security.

-4.  **Run locally**
-    ```bash
-    npm start
-    ```
+4.  **Running on Mobile (Termux)**
+    * If you're on Termux, make sure `nodejs` and `git` are installed.
+Run `npm run dev` and access the local server through your browser at `localhost:3000`.

 ## 👤 About the Developer

 I'm **Biruk Getachew** (aka **Cipher Attack**).

 I am a Cyber Security Specialist and Web Designer based in Ethiopia.
-I love blending high-end aesthetics with functional security tools.
+I’m interested in the intersection of high-end aesthetics and functional security tools.

 ---
 *Built for the builders.
 Break things to fix them.*